matteoferla/protein_alphabet_dropcaps/readme.md

 The protein alphabet is a series of protein structure views that look like letters compiled by Mark Howarth.
 This can be found [here](http://www.bioch.ox.ac.uk/howarth/alphabet.htm).

-This css/js library makes use of it to make dropcaps.
+This css/js library makes use of it to make dropcaps.
 [Here is a demo](https://rawgit.com/matteoferla/protein_alphabet_dropcaps/master/demo.html).

 ## Use
 ### Option A